systeminit/si/app/docs/src/explanation/iac-comparison.md

 And like the analogy of a database, they make more sense when you understand that you are programming a *data model*, rather than writing source code.
 You subscribe to the data you need, and the system keeps it up to date as it changes (however it changes!), rather than declaring it statically.
 :::

-### Working systems, not re-writing automation
+### Working systems, not rewriting automation

 System Initiative does not care how a resource was created - we only need to *discover* the underlying resource, at which point we have all the data the model needs to automate it.
 That means rather than starting your automation project by "rebuilding" all of your code in a new platform, you only need to import the information about what you already have.

 Infrastructure as Code struggles greatly with pre-existing infrastructure.
-While you can generate a declaration from a resource, and even patch the state to associate it, the process is fragile and difficult to do at scale.
-It's fragile because the code it generates won't follow any convention in your code-base - by definition it will be a static declaration, with no variables or relationships.
+While you can generate a declaration from a resource and even patch the state to associate it, the process is fragile and difficult to do at scale.
+It's fragile because the code it generates won't follow any convention in your codebase - by definition, it will be a static declaration, with no variables or relationships.

 ### Real-time updates, not sequential application

 Most Infrastructure as Code tools follow a 'model-plan-apply' cycle.
-You write the code in the model, then request a 'plan' that outlines the changes the system identifiies as necessary, and finally, you 'apply' the model to the underlying provider.
-Due to the need to track state and keep it free from conflicts, this necessarily means that a given *repository* can only have one update happening to its resources at a time.
+You write the code in the model, then request a 'plan' that outlines the changes the system identifies as necessary, and finally, you 'apply' the model to the underlying provider.
+Due to the need to track state and keep it free of conflicts, a given *repository* can have only one update to its resources at a time.

 :::tip
 Think of this like a global, distributed lockfile - because that's what it is, much of the time.